Auditosensory cortex

-Auditosensory cortex is the part of the auditory system that is associated with the sense of hearing in humans.
+The auditosensory cortex is the part of the auditory system that is associated with the sense of hearing in humans.
 It occupies the bilateral primary auditory cortex in the temporal lobe of the mammalian brain.
-The term is used to describe Brodmann area 42 together with the transverse temporal gyri of Heschl.
+The term is used to describe Brodmann areas 41 and 42 together with the transverse temporal gyrus.
 The auditosensory cortex takes part in the reception and processing of auditory nerve impulses, which passes sound information from the thalamus to the brain.
 Abnormalities in this region are responsible for many disorders in auditory abilities, such as congenital deafness, true cortical deafness, primary progressive aphasia and auditory hallucination.

 History

 The auditosensory cortex defines Brodmann area 42, which is part of the primary auditory cortex.
 It is also known as the posterior transverse temporal area, located superiorly within the temporal lobe of the cerebral cortex.
 The cortical area has been studied in a variety of mammals, including humans.
 It is a functional region found to serve essential roles in hearing.

 Previous studies by Richard Ladislaus Heschl first revealed the anatomical features of this cortical region in 1878.
 Heschl found a cortical structure that appeared differently from most of the temporal lobe.
 The distinct structure occupied Brodmann area 42 and was later named the transverse temporal gyri of Heschl.
 The discovery provided insight into the anatomical network within the primary cortex.
 It is the first site to process incoming sound information.
 Due to the close correspondence, Brodmann area 42 is also referred to as Heschl's gyrus.

 Mapped by German neurologist Korbinian Brodmann in 1909, the auditosensory cortex is one of the 52 cortical regions identified in the cerebral cortex according to their histological characteristics, density, shape, distribution and cell body size.
 These subdivided cortical regions are later known as the Brodmann areas.
 Brodmann was the pioneer of cerebral cortex mapping.
 He grouped several cortical regions based on their nervous function, two of which are areas 41 and 42 for auditory processing.
 It has been suggested that Brodmann area 42 is a homotypical acoustic association area.